 We are thrilled that so many new organizations have come forward to enact change.
 Some groups, such as Our Revolution are focusing on local and state elections.
 Brand New Congress has many of the same principles as us, but are attempting to recruit Congressional candidates to run as Republicans in red districts.
-Justice Democrats is recruiting and running Democrats all over the country (starting with Congress) and our belief is that strong Democrats with a real message have the best shot of winning anywhere -- even red districts.
+Justice Democrats is recruiting and running Democrats all over the country (starting with Congress) and our belief is that strong Democrats with a real message have the best shot of winning anywhere — even red districts.

 We won’t run against candidates that fully support the Justice Democrats platform, but we also know that challenging incumbents in primaries is the best way to make them start to listen to people over corporate donors.

-See our platform here.
+See our policy platform at here.

-Justice Democrats is a federal political action committee.
-We are required to be a PAC to accept donations and spend money toward electing federal candidates.
-PACs have a maximum contribution limit of $5,000 and must report all donations and expenditures.
-This is not a SuperPAC, but a plain old regular PAC.
-You can learn more about PACs at http://fec.gov.
-The PAC uses donation money to hire staff that recruits and trains candidates, runs all Justice Democrats social media, send e-mails to the Justice Democrats e-mail list, manage the Justice Democrats website, answer all incoming e-mails to our help desk, create videos and other design assets that are used to promote Justice Democrats policies and candidates, handle inbound and outbound press communications, and also any other work involved with promoting Justice Democrats candidates as well as Justice Democrats issues.
-In addition to simply promoting candidates, Justice Democrats PAC also promotes issues.
-For example, we worked with the National Nurses United to pressure over 45 Democrats to co-sponsor Medicare-for-all in the House, getting H.R.
-676 up to 121 co-sponsors -- the most it has ever received.
-Justice Democrats PAC has a board consisting of Kyle Kulinski, Zack Exley and Cenk Uygur that has legal control over the entity and the executive director of Justice Democrats is Saikat Chakrabarti.
-None of these people take any compensation from Justice Democrats.
+The PAC uses donation money to hire staff that recruits and trains candidates, runs all Justice Democrats social media, send e-mails to the Justice Democrats e-mail list, manages the Justice Democrats website, answers all incoming e-mails to our help desk, create videos and other design assets that are used to promote Justice Democrats policies and candidates, handle inbound and outbound press communications, and also any other work involved with promoting Justice Democrats candidates as well as Justice Democrats issues.

 One of Justice Democrats' goals is to get everyday, working people into Congress.
-Many of these people don't have a lot of campaign experience, and so in addition to endorsing candidates, Justice Democrats can help nascent campaigns get off the ground by providing a variety of campaign services directly to campaigns.
-These services includes a distributed field program in which candidates can opt-in to get access to an auto-dialer for voter contact, a texting tool for event turnout, a volunteer portal, and other general help on their field program.
+Many of these people don't have a lot of campaign experience, and so in addition to endorsing candidates, Justice Democrats can help nascent campaigns get off the ground with the resources they need.
+These resources include a distributed field program in which candidates can opt-in to get access to an auto-dialer for voter contact, a texting tool for event turnout, a volunteer portal, and other general help on their field program.
 We also help candidates with recruiting campaign managers, message training, press, creative work, and a host of other services that campaigns require.

-Yes, it is the federal limit of $5,000.
+Yes, it is the federal limit of $5,000 per year.

 Our designation as a Federal PAC does not allow us to receive anonymous or unlimited donations.
 Not only are we required by law to disclose all donors, but our platform is fundamentally opposed to corporate influence in American elections and pay-to-play politics in any form.

 Yes!
 Sign up to volunteer at now.justicedemocrats.com/act.

-You can visit our store here
+You can visit our store at shop.justicedemocrats.com.

 Yes, you can!
 Members of the Armed Forces on active duty may join political groups, sign petitions, donate to candidates and groups, use bumper stickers and help with voting assistance programs.
 Read the full ethics regulations here.